 Debt Management Program

 Over nine in ten Americans carry some debt, such as a credit card balance, a car loan, or a home mortgage.
 Credit cards can function as a safety net for many people, covering living expenses from month to month.
 If you owe money to multiple creditors, managing debt can feel a bit like you owe everyone something.
 It is stressful enough just parting with the money every month, let alone tracking everywhere it has to go.
+Most Americans today need a debt management plan as their debt increases.

 Debt can snowball as you increase your balance on one card to make payments on another card.
-Or, if you chose to carry a balance while paying off student debt, sooner or later, the short term solution to a monthly payment could become a problem on its own.
+Or, if you chose to carry a balance while paying off student debt, sooner or later, the short-term solution to a monthly payment could become a problem on its own.
 Creditors are always ready to continue to extend credit if it means they can make money on your future interest payments.

 Even if you’ve managed to stop new borrowing, you might not be able to make your monthly payments if you experience a sudden loss of income, such as losing your job.
 Or perhaps you’ve finally turned the corner on controlling your debt, but an unexpected expense can put you back at square one.
 Medical bills or a family emergency can take you from actively paying down your debt to racking up interest payments, all because of forces outside your control.